-Previous cognitive science studies provide useful concepts to describe the perception of failures.
+Previous studies from psychology of scienc provide useful concepts to describe the perception of failures.
 Klahr and Dunbar (1988) proposed a dual search process for scientific discovery, where hypotheses are generated in the hypothesis space and experiments are selected from the experiment space.
-The study reveals that the prior knowledge and the surrounding empirical context impose strong biases in generating and evaluating hypotheses.
-Inspired by Newell and Simon (1972)'s definition of the structure of problem space, we classified failure-generating tasks as either familiar or unfamiliar based on how clearly our participants understood the production recipes, procedures, and goals.
+The study reveals that the prior knowledge and the surrounding empirical context impose strong biases in generating and evaluating hypotheses.2 We operationalize one of these surrounding empirical contexts as the task familiarity of our participants in producing data.
+This was done by classifying failure-generating tasks as either familiar or unfamiliar, depending on how clearly our participants understood the production recipes, procedures, and goals.